unixorn/sysadmin-reading-list/README.md

 - [http://emacsrocks.com](http://emacsrocks.com/)

-One of the biggest problems with `emacs` is that the defaults present a fairly different experience to what people are used to.
+One of the biggest problems with `emacs` is that the defaults present a fairly different experience to what people are used to in other editors.
 Your first stop should be learning the basics using the built-in tutorial, followed by the mini-manual from tuhdo:

--Type `ctrl-h`, followed closely by `t` from within emacs to see the tutorial [http://tuhdo.github.io/index.html](http://tuhdo.github.io/index.html)
+-Type `ctrl-h`, followed closely by `t` from within `emacs` to see the tutorial [http://tuhdo.github.io/index.html](http://tuhdo.github.io/index.html)

 Emacs can be can be made to look and act relatively modern if that's your desire: